nfultz/chad/README.md

     Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 When we run it with `chad('anova.chad')`, ir reruns the code and generates any output.
-If any of it had changed, it would display it:
+If any of it had changed, it would display it in standard diff notation:

     > chad('inst/tests/chad/sleep.chad')
     Chadding	sleep.chad	...